Victorian Era Fashion: Ladies’ Beautiful Clothing of Romanticism

 The waistline began to descend from its high position around 1822 gradually.
 By 1830, the waistline had dropped to its natural place and was further cinched by the corset, resulting in an exaggerated X-shape silhouette.

 This fashion trend significantly departed from the high-waisted Empire style of the early 19th century.
-It allowed for more freedom of movement and comfort.

 Accessories